 Recycling Campaigns (Currently in our Drumcondra location only)

-– Recycling isn’t a solution to the plastic crisis and we encourage you to reuse whenever you can.
+Recycling isn’t a solution to the plastic crisis and we encourage you to reuse whenever you can.
 But for when you can’t – try to choose the best recycling option.
-Our national recycling system isn’t ideal so here are some great ways to make sure your waste is recycled into something of use:
+Our national recycling system isn’t ideal so here is a great ways to make sure your waste is recycled into something of use:

 Recycle your HDPE bottle caps from milk cartons and drinks bottles with us!
 We’re a drop-off point for empty clean HDPE Plastic Bottle Caps collection on behalf of Precious Plastic Dublin.